xnfy520/extjs/docs/guides/command_code/README.md

  * `mixins`
  * `statics`
  * `alias`
- * `singleton
+ * `singleton`
  * `override`
  * `alternateClassName`
  * `xtype`

-In order for the compiler to recognize your class declarations, they need to follow one of the following forms.
+For the compiler to recognize your class declarations, they need to follow one of the following forms.

 ### Standard Form